sdcondon/FlUnit/README.md

   ![Visual Studio Test Result Example](docs/VSTestResultExample.png)

 Cons
+- LINQ expression-valued assertion clauses do come with a performance cost.
 - Inflexible in some ways, in that it requires you to be rather formal in the separation of the clauses of your tests.
 Sometimes a freer-flowing test structure is useful.
 - Delegate params get unwieldy for even a modest number of separate "Given" clauses.
 Of course, can always do a single Given of, say, an anonymous object with a bunch of things in it - as shown above.
+Using C# 9's lambda discard parameters can also make things a little clearer.

 ## Next Steps

 - Take some cues from the vstest adapter for mstest - what am I missing re debugging, parallelisation, test attachments, instrumentation, filtering etc?
 - While separate result per assertion works well in VS itself, its not so clear on the command line.
-Work on the VSTest adapter to make it better form a test result perspective.
+Work on the VSTest adapter to make it better from a test result perspective.
+- Quality of life ideas:
+  - Perhaps `ThenOfOutcome(o => o.Result.ShouldBe..)` and `ThenOfGiven1(g => g.Prop.ShouldBe..)` for succinctness?
+Though lambda discards work pretty well (to my eyes at least)..
+  - We might have test cases where the prereqs aren't independent.
+E.g. allowing for:
+    ```
+    public static Test SumOfEvenAndOdd => TestThat
+      .GivenEachOf(() => new[] { 1, 3, 5 })
+      .AndEachOf(x => new[] { x - 1, x, x + 1 })
+      ...
+    ```
+    ..of course, people can generate these themselves in a single `GivenEachOf`, but supporting it as separate clauses might be handy.
+Maybe.